refoldingcrystal/tilemap-editor/README.md

 ## Usage

-run with python
+Run with python, map will be exported to `map.json`

 `python3 main.py`

-alternatively provide name for exporting
+Alternatively provide name for exporting

 `python3 main.py map.json`